III. Hose Water

 It smelled like sizzling grease and stale beer, and the group in the yard was loose-hipped and boisterous.
 The keg was like a bug zapper and layers of sunned faces with red cups stood near it waiting.

-Caitlin sauntered towards me with a look on her face like James Dean, a cigarette in each hand and her diaper fully intact.
+Caitlin sauntered towards me with a cool and confident look on her face, a cigarette in each hand and her diaper fully intact.
 She hugged me abrasively.

 "How was sitting on babies?" she said.